ReflexLab

 2. Start clicking

-Your first click (or first spacebar press) starts the timer, and it counts as click number one.
-There's no countdown to wait for; the clock begins the instant you go.
+Your first click starts the timer and counts as click number one.
+There’s no countdown to wait for; the clock begins the instant you go.

 3. Click as fast as you can